-(John 10:25-27 NKJV) Jesus answered them, "I told you, and you do not believe.
-The works that I do in My Father's name, they bear witness of Me. {26} "But you do not believe, because you are not of My sheep, as I said to you. {27} "My sheep hear My voice, and I know them, and they follow Me.
+Jesus answered them, "I told you, and you do not believe.
+The works that I do in My Father's name, they bear witness of Me.
+(26) But you do not believe, because you are not of My sheep, as I said to you.
+(27) My sheep hear My voice, and I know them, and they follow Me."
+(John 10:25-27 NKJV)

 In a startling statement Jesus said "but you do not believe because you are not of my sheep".
 In other words you have to be one of God's people to understand His teaching!
 It's the other side of the more usual "because you do not believe you are not God's".
-Here its "because you are not God's - you d o not believe."
+Here it's "because you are not God's - you do not believe."
 Some eagerly believe and can understand the language of the Spirit while others are just further hardened by it.
 (John 12:40).

-Thus the spiritual person understand the things of the Spirit including symbols, parables and dreams; is taught spiritual things by God, has a deep emotional response to them which in turn finds its deepest expression in the language of the Spirit speaking spiritual truths in words taught by God comparing spiritual with spiritual.
+Thus the spiritual person understands the things of the Spirit including symbols, parables and dreams.
+He is taught spiritual things by God and has a deep emotional response to them which in turn finds its deepest expression in the language of the Spirit, speaking spiritual truths in words taught by God comparing spiritual with spiritual.